jagtarsingh7/Tableau-Dashboard-Analysis-on-Emergency-Dept/README.md

 Analysis:

-•    The Care Score is a rating of the quality of care the patient received and the logistics score.
+<p>•    The Care Score is a rating of the quality of care the patient received and the logistics score.</p>
-•    Identify areas where care or logistics may need improvement.
+<p>•    Identify areas where care or logistics may need improvement.</p>
-•    The hospital can investigate potential causes and make improvements to staff training
+<p>•    The hospital can investigate potential causes and make improvements to staff training</p>
-•    Can make improvements in patient care processes to improve the quality of care in that unit.
+<p>•    Can make improvements in patient care processes to improve the quality of care in that unit.</p>
-•    According to the data, we can see that units like PICU, NICU and etc., have a low Care Score, it indicates that the quality of care provided in these units need improvement.
+<p>•    According to the data, we can see that units like PICU, NICU and etc., have a low Care Score, it indicates that the quality of care provided in these units need improvement.</p>